NoroffFEU/development-platforms/case-study-azure-devops.md

 There are some weaknesses with Azure DevOps, like any software platform.

-One of the weaknesses is the cost for larger organizations that need additional service and support, or have really large teams.
-It's also a bit complex to the new DevOps, so there might be a steep learning curve to be able to use Azure DevOps and to be able to use all that is available.
-Also, if you are new to the system of Azure DevOps, it can come across as a bit confusing or cluttered when it comes to the user experience.
+One of the weaknesses is the cost for larger organizations that need additional service and support or have really large teams.
+It's also a bit complex to the new DevOps so there might be a steep learning curve to be able to use Azure DevOps and to be able to use all that is available.
+Also, if you are new to the system of Azure DevOps it can come across as a bit confusing or cluttered when it comes to the user experience.

 Azure DevOps is highly customizable, but this can lead to a lack of standardization across projects and teams, making it more difficult to manage and maintain the platform.

 ## **Pricing**

 The pricing of using Azure DevOps depends on the size of your team or organization.
-The image below will show you the pricing model that Azure DevOps have.
+The image below shows the pricing model that Azure DevOps have.

 <div style="width: 600px;">